transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

 | **Ordering node**              | 0.35          | 0.7                   | 100                    |
 | **Operator**                   | 0.1           | 0.2                   | 0                      |
 | **Console**                    | 1.2           | 2.4                   | 10                     |
 {: caption="Table 2.
 Recommended resources for nodes on {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}" caption-side="bottom"}

+Note that when smart contracts are installed on peers that run a Fabric v2.x image, the smart contract is launched in its own pod instead of a separate container on the peer, which accounts for the smaller amount of resources required on the peer.

 If you plan to deploy a five node Raft ordering service, note that the total of your deployment will increase by a factor of five.
 So a total of 1.75 CPU, 3.5 GB of memory, and 500 GB of storage for the five Raft nodes.
 A 4x16 Kubernetes single worker node cluster is minimally recommended to allow plenty of CPU for the Raft cluster and any other nodes you deploy.
 {:tip}